Klortho/JatsTagLibrary/README.md

 that to its own repository, [here](https://github.com/Klortho/TagLibPermalink).

 This repository is a project to improve the JATS
-Tag Library documentation, which can be found here:
+Tag Library documentation.
+The original versions can be found on the NLM site here:

   * [Archiving and Interchange - NISO JATS 1.0](http://jats.nlm.nih.gov/archiving/tag-library/1.0/)